mfidino/mfidino.github.io/blog/_posts/2021-8-17-nested_indexing.md

 ---
 layout: post
-title: Nested indexing, it's for more than just random effects.
-How to use this technique to speed up your Bayesian models and answer new ecological questions.
+title: Nested indexing is for more than just random effects.
+How to use nested indexing to speed up your Bayesian models and answer new ecological questions.
 category: blog
 ---

 There are a lot of different ways to algebraically write out a statistical model, and as such there are an equally large number of ways to write a model in `Nimble`, `JAGS`, or `Stan`.
 One technique that I see in introductory text books on Bayesian Modeling is nested indexing, which is a way to map one part of a model to another through a vector of values.
-The common way this is done is to show how to include a random effect term into a linear predictor.
+The most common way nested indexing is used is to include a random effect term in the linear predictor of a model.
 For example, for *n* in 1,...,*N* data points, and *i* in 1,...,*I* categories of a random effect term, the linear predictor of a random intercept model could be written as:

-$$\beta_0 + \beta_{i[n]}$$
+$$\mu_n =  \beta_0 + \beta_{i[n]}$$

 $$\beta_0 \sim Normal(0, 100)$$